hongkongkiwi/super-context/docs/troubleshooting/faq.md

 ## Q: Does it support multiple projects / codebases?

-**A:** Yes, Claude Context fully supports multiple projects and codebases.
+**A:** Yes, Super Context fully supports multiple projects and codebases.
 In MCP mode, it automatically leverages the MCP client's AI Agent to detect and obtain the current codebase path where you're working.

 You can seamlessly use queries like `index this codebase` or `search the main function` without specifying explicit paths.
-When you switch between different codebase working directories, Claude Context automatically discovers the change and adapts accordingly - no need to manually input specific codebase paths.
+When you switch between different codebase working directories, Super Context automatically discovers the change and adapts accordingly - no need to manually input specific codebase paths.

 **Key features for multi-project support:**
 - **Automatic Path Detection**: Leverages MCP client's workspace awareness to identify current working directory